Calculus 1 - Full College Course

 • The relationship between tangent, sine, and cosine is that tangent of an angle equals sine of the angle over cosine of the angle.

-• Additional trig functions like secant, cosecant, and cotangent are defined as reciprocals of cosine, sine, and tangent, respectively.
+• Additional trig functions like secant, cosecant, and cotangent are defined in terms of sine, cosine, and tangent.

 • An application example involves using trigonometry to find the height of a kite flying at a specific angle with a known string length.

-• To compute the sine and cosine of 30, 45, and 60-degree angles, right triangles with specific side lengths are used.
+• The video further explains how to compute the sine and cosine of 30, 45, and 60-degree angles using right triangles and the Pythagorean theorem.

 02:19:56

-• The tangent of an angle is the ratio of the y coordinate over the x coordinate of the point on the unit circle.
+• Tangent of an angle (theta) is the ratio of the y coordinate over the x coordinate.

-• The Pythagorean property states that cosine squared plus sine squared of an angle equals one, derived from the Pythagorean Theorem.
+• The Pythagorean property states that cosine squared plus sine squared of an angle equals one.

 02:37:53